Computational, Data-Centric and Technological Systems

 Studies complex societal problems with uncertain outcomes, affecting lives, the environment and the economy.
 We use risk analysis, economic consequence analysis and decision analysis to evaluate and find solutions to these problems, which include terrorism, natural disasters, pandemics, and climate change.
-The Center for Risk and Economic Analysis of Terrorism Events (CREATE), founded in the department, supports the group’s work.
+The Center for Risk and Economic Analysis of Threats and Emergencies (CREATE), founded in the department, supports the group’s work.

 Statistics and Machine Learning

 Focuses on advancing machine learning techniques to harness the massive amounts of data generated by contemporary systems, in order to solve important technological and societal challenges effectively and responsibly.
 Faculty and students engage in interdisciplinary research, combining ideas from probability, statistics and optimization, and develop cutting-edge methods.
 Topics include reinforcement learning, knowledge graphs, interpretable and fair Artificial Intelligence, reproducibility, algorithms for large-scale problems, and control-theoretic machine learning, as well as the applications of Machine Learning and statistics to manufacturing, healthcare and operational problems.